dildoran2195/sep10-freedom-project/blog/entry06.md

 ## Challenges & Takeaways:

-One challenge that I faced was making menu on my website.
-I did #context
+#### One challenge that I faced was making menu on my website.
+I did `#context` to make link in order to cerate menu but it didn't work even though I asked for help from one of my peers because she also didn't got it like me.
+Therefore, I asked help from Mr. Mueller and when he was taking look on my code, I realized that I was missing `#context` in here `<li><a class="dropdown-item" href="#context">Context</a></li>` and I was proud of myself for solving my own issue so far and I fixed that problem.
+Also, I made link for each section of my website in order to make menu!

+####